segmentio/segment-docs/src/connections/sources/catalog/libraries/server/http-api/index.md

 redirect_from: '/connections/sources/catalog/libraries/server/http/'
 id: iUM16Md8P2
 ---
 The Segment HTTP Tracking API lets you record analytics data from any website or application.
-The requests hit our servers, and we route your data to any destination you want!
+The requests hit Segment servers, Segment routes your data to any destination you want.

-Segment has native [sources](/docs/connections/sources/) for most use cases (Javascript, iOS, etc.) that are all built for high-performance and are open-source.
+Segment has native [sources](/docs/connections/sources/) for most use cases (like JavaScript and iOS) that are all built for high-performance and are open-source.
 But sometimes you may want to send to the HTTP API directly—that's what this reference is for.

 ## Headers

 ### Authentication

 Authenticate to the Tracking API by sending your project's **Write Key** along with a request.
-Authentication uses HTTP Basic Auth, which involves a 'username:password' that is base64 encoded and prepended with the string 'Basic '.
+Authentication uses HTTP Basic Auth, which involves a `username:password` that is base64 encoded and prepended with the string `Basic`.

 In practice that means taking a Segment source **Write Key**,`'abc123'`, as the username, adding a colon, and then the password field is left empty.
 After base64 encoding `'abc123:'` becomes `'YWJjMTIzOg=='`; and this is passed in the authorization header like so: `'Authorization: Basic YWJjMTIzOg=='`.

 ### Content-Type

-In order to send data to our HTTP API, a content-type header must be set to `'application/json'`.
+To send data to our HTTP API, a content-type header must be set to `'application/json'`.

 ## Errors

-We currently return a `200` response for all API requests so debugging should be done in the Segment Debugger.
+Segment returns a `200` response for all API requests so debugging should be done in the Segment Debugger.
 The only exception is if the request is too large / JSON is invalid it will respond with a `400`.

-We're hard at work surfacing more errors and more helpful responses to our users.
-If you have any suggestions, [let us know](https://segment.com/help/contact/)!
+Segment welcomes feedback on API responses and error messages.
+[Reach out to support](https://segment.com/help/contact/) with any requests or suggestions you may have.

 ## Rate Limits

 There is no hard rate limit at which point Segment will drop your data.
-We ask that if you need to import at a rate exceeding 500 requests per second, [contact us](https://segment.com/help/contact/) first.
+[Contact support](https://segment.com/help/contact/) if you need to import at a rate exceeding 500 requests per second.
 Requests include batches sent with the [batch method](#batch), which means you can send a large batch of events inside of a single request.

 ## Max Request Size